opendilab/DI-engine-docs/source/24_cooperation/git_guide.rst

 3. Develop your branch.
 After one part is completed, include the content you want to submit with command \ ``git add``\ (here you can use \ ``git status``\ to view all the changes, if you want to include all the changes file, you can use the \ ``git add -u``\ command); then submit a commit with \ ``git commit -m COMMIT-MESSAGE``\ .

 4. Push the local repository to the remote repository: \ ``git push origin YOUR-BRANCH-NAME``\ .
 If it is the first push, it will show that the remote repo has no branch associated with it, and you can modify the command according to the hint, usually \ ``git push --set-upstream origin YOUR-BRANCH-NAME``\ .
 If someone else has modified the code and pushed it to the remote repository before you submit this modification, it will prompt that there is a conflict.
-You need to use the \ ``git pull origin YOUR-BRANCH-NAME``\ command to pull the latest code.
+You need to use the \ ``git pull origin YOUR-BRANCH-NAME --rebase``\ command to pull the latest code.
 And resolve the conflict between the latest code and your own code (if any) before you can push.

-5. Branch merge command: \ ``git merge BRANCH-NAME``\ .
-In our development process, it must be guaranteed that the branch can be merged into master (or source branch) without conflicts.
-Therefore, the merge command is often used in the following scenarios: Commiter A and B checkout branches C and D respectively from the master branch for development, then committer A completed the C branch and merged it into the master branch.
-At the end of the development, student B must use \ ``git merge master``\ and resolve all conflicts before the development of this branch is over.
+5. Branch rebase command: \ ``git rebase BRANCH-NAME``\ .
+In our development process, it must be guaranteed that the branch can be merged into main (or source branch) without conflicts.
+Therefore, the rebase command is often used in the following scenarios: Commiter A and B checkout branches C and D respectively from the main branch for development, then committer A completed the C branch and merged it into the main branch.
+At the end of the development, committer B must make sure the latest main branch is pulled to the local, then use \ ``git rebase main``\ and resolve all conflicts before the development of this branch is over.

 4. .gitignore File